Models in Drake¶

-Drake can accept the following mesh file formats:
+Drake can process the following mesh file format (file extension):

 - OBJ - a 3D geometry definition file format.

-- WRL- obsolete, but used in Drake.
-A text file format.
+- WRL- an obsolete mesh format that is superseded by a new format called X3D.
 Allows you to specify surface color, textures, shininess, transparency, and other parameters.
 Vertices and edges for a 3D polygon can be specified.

 The best way to learn how to create a model is to examine and change an existing, working model.
 This tutorial walks through editing a model in Drake.

-Meshes of complicated objects contain many vertices.
-The detail (density) of the mesh makes the visual representation look realistic.
-However when a mesh is used for a collision element, collision algorithms must process the entire mesh, which can be slow.
-For these reasons it is often desirable for the collision model to use a simpler structure than the original high density mesh.
+An object’s shape can be modelled using a 3D scanner, which produces a polygon mesh.
+Meshes of geometrically complicated objects contain many polygons.
+The detail (density) of the mesh is great for a realistic visual display.
+However when a mesh is used for a collision element, collision algorithms must process all the polygons that are close to the target, which can be slow.
+For these reasons it is often desirable to use something simpler than a mesh for the collision model.
+It’s a tradeoff between accuracy of the shape and processing time.

 Q: What is the easiest way to use something simpler for a collision model?

 A: If you are starting with a mesh of an object (e.g., from a 3D scanner), you may be able to use a primitive geometric shape (e.g., cylinder, box, or sphere) instead of the mesh, as described above.
 To do this, consider a tool like Gazebo, which provides a visual editor of model files, and allows you to modify primitive geometric shapes in your model.

 Q: A single geometric shape is not accurate enough for my needs.
 What else can I do?